-#BOSSIPSounds: Ty’ahna Maray Gets The Last Laugh In Long-Awaited “5 Minutes” Video
+#BOSSIPSounds: Tyahna Maray Gets The Last Laugh In Long-Awaited “5 Minutes” Video

 New Ty’ahna!

-Emerging singer/songwriter/dancer/entrepreneur Ty’ahna Maray continued building on her strong 2020 campaign with the long-awaited video for “5 Minutes” where she’s entangled in a relatable situationship that ends with a deliciously petty twist.
+Emerging singer/songwriter/dancer/entrepreneur Tyahna Maray continued building on her strong 2020 campaign with the long-awaited video for “5 Minutes” where she’s entangled in a relatable situationship that ends with a deliciously petty twist.

 Blessed with the platinum trinity of beauty, talent and IT-girl appeal, the Chicago-bred, Carolina-seasoned star-in-the-making refused to let the stress of attending three different high schools stop her from achieving her dreams.